freebsd-net/tcp-testsuite/rcv-syn/README.md

-# Handling the Recpetion of TCP Segments with the SYN-bit Set
+# Handling the Reception of TCP Segments with the SYN-bit Set